influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/change_detect_node.md

 Returns: [InfluxQLNode](/kapacitor/v1.5/nodes/influx_q_l_node/)

-<a href="javascript:document.getElementsByClassName('article')[0].scrollIntoView();" title="top">^</a>
+<a class="top" href="javascript:document.getElementsByClassName('article-heading')[0].scrollIntoView();" title="top"><span class="icon arrow-up"></span></a>

 ### Deadman

 Helper function for creating an alert on low throughput, a.k.a. deadman's switch.

-- Threshold -- trigger alert if throughput drops below threshold in points/interval.
+- Threshold: trigger alert if throughput drops below threshold in points/interval.
-- Interval -- how often to check the throughput.
+- Interval: how often to check the throughput.
-- Expressions -- optional list of expressions to also evaluate.
+- Expressions: optional list of expressions to also evaluate.
 Useful for time of day alerting.

 Example: